PecanProject/pecan/DEV-INTRO.md

 docker-compose run --rm bety user carya illinois "Carya Demo User" carya@example.com 1 1
 ```

+#### copy web config file

+The `docker-compose.dev.yaml` file has a section that will eanble editing the web application.
+This is by default commented out.
+If you want to uncoment it you will need to first copy the config.php from the docker/web folder.
+You can do this using `cp docker/web/config.docker.php web/config.php`.

 #### copy R packages

-The final step is to copy the R packages from a container to your local machine as the `volumes/lib` folder.
+Next copy the R packages from a container to your local machine as the `volumes/lib` folder.
 This is not really needed, but will speed up the process of the first compilation.
 Later we will put our newly compiled code here as well.

 You can copy all the data using `docker run -ti --rm -v ${PWD}/volumes/lib:/rlib pecan/base:develop cp -r /usr/local/lib/R/site-library/* /rlib/`.
 This will copy all compiled packages to your local machine.